Thailand (Kingdom of Thailand)

 5. Tuk-Tuks – These three-wheeled taxis are a fun and unique way to explore the city’s streets.
 Hop in and let the driver take you on a tour of Bangkok’s best sights.

-6. Colorful Architecture – Bangkok’s buildings are just as vibrant as its streets.
-The city’s unique architecture features colorful tiles, intricate carvings, and ornate details.
+6. Colorful Architecture – The city’s unique architecture features colorful tiles, intricate carvings, and ornate details.

-7. Friendly Locals – Bangkok’s residents are known for their warmth and friendliness, and many are happy to share the city’s secrets with visitors.
-Don’t be afraid to strike up a conversation with a local and ask for their recommendations on the best places to explore in the city.
+7. Friendly Locals – Bangkok’s residents are known for their warmth and friendliness, many are happy to share the city’s secrets with visitors.
+Don’t be afraid to strike up a conversation with a local, however most probably you will be approached anyway.

 Bangkok’s street food is undoubtedly one of its most significant cultural assets.
 The city’s street vendors are known for their distinct, flavorful cuisine that has captured the hearts of visitors and locals alike.
 The streets of Bangkok are full of food stalls and pushcarts that permeate the air with the aroma of spices and herbs.